 In addition to real estate, his legal expertise includes oil and gas, agriculture, natural resources, and property rights.
 He has been a Texas and Southwestern Cattle Raisers Association director since 1977, which is when he befriended Katharine’s father, Tobin Armstrong.

 “My father would come home from Cattle Raisers meetings singing Ben’s praises.
 But he was married, and so was I. Funny how it only took a couple of decades for things to work out the right way,” Katharine says.

 It was while he was attending Texas Tech that Ben ended up migrating from the Texas Hill Country to the Trans-Pecos.

 “In the late 1950s and early 1960s, my family was sending 2,000 to 2,500 yearlings to South Dakota every May, and they’d come out in October.
-We ran a full-time cow/calf operation at Llano.
-We ran about 500 mama cows in Dakota year-round.
-We were leasing ranches in Mason, Menard, and Llano counties to warehouse all of them.
+We ran a full-time cow/calf operation at Llano and about 500 mama cows in Dakota year-round.
+At the time, we were leasing ranches in Mason, Menard, and Llano Counties to warehouse all of them.
 That’s a lot of cattle.
 You’ve got to have a lot of places to put them.
 There are not many places where you can park 2,000 to 2,500 head of steers for several months.
 It took a long time to assemble them.
 We started receiving those cattle about the end of January, buying big-framed, lightweight steers out of Mexico.
 We were getting them at Presidio [100 miles west of Persimmon Gap Ranch] through a broker.
 Man, there was a lot of freight involved.
 Coincidentally we stumbled onto this place.
 It fit the steer program perfectly, and my family bought it in 1960,” Ben says.